cloudquery/cloudquery/website/pages/blog/introducing-the-slack-source-plugin.md

 ## What's next

 The Slack API comes with some strict [rate limits](https://api.slack.com/docs/rate-limits) that mean syncing messages from channels with a long history can take a long time.
+We are [thinking about ways to address this](https://github.com/cloudquery/cloudquery/issues/5809), please upvote or comment on the Github issue if you are interested!

-We are going to continue expanding the Slack source plugin, adding support for more resources.
+We are also going to continue expanding the Slack source plugin, adding support for more resources as they become available in the Slack API.
 If you are interested in a specific Slack resource, feel free to raise an [issue on GitHub](https://github.com/cloudquery/cloudquery/issues).
 Or if you need some help to get started, join us over on [Discord](https://www.cloudquery.io/discord), we'd love to help.